chingu-voyages/v13-bears-team-04/api-server/README.md

 ## `.env` file

 ```

 MONGOLAB_URI=[connection_string]
-URL=http://localhost:4000 // this needs to be the location your client is served on
+CLIENT_URL_DEV=http://localhost:4000 // this needs to be the location your client is served on
+CLIENT_URL_PROD='productionUrlHere'
+TEST_PROD=boolean // false -> other devs can run the client on localhost and still API calls
 ```

 ## API Endpoints